Semiconductor device fabrication: 21st century

+From 2020 to 2023, there was a global chip shortage.
+During this shortage caused by the COVID-19 pandemic, many semiconductor manufacturers banned employees from leaving company grounds.
+Many countries granted subsidies to semiconductor companies for building new fabrication plants or fabs.
+Many companies were affected by counterfeit chips.
+Semiconductors have become vital to the world economy and the national security of some countries.
+The US has asked TSMC to not produce semiconductors for Huawei, a Chinese company.
+CFET transistors were explored, which stacks NMOS and PMOS transistors on top of each other.
+Two approaches were evaluated for constructing these transistors: a monolithic approach which built both types of transistors in one process, and a sequential approach which built the two types of transistors separately and then stacked them.

 List of steps

-This is a list of processing techniques that are employed numerous times throughout the construction of a modern electronic device; this list does not necessarily imply a specific order, nor that all techniques are taken during manufacture as, in practice the order and which techniques are applied, are often specific to process offerings by foundries, or specific to an integrated device manufacturer (IDM) for their own products, and a semiconductor device may not need all techniques.
+This is a list of processing techniques that are employed numerous times throughout the construction of a modern electronic device; this list does not necessarily imply a specific order, nor that all techniques are taken during manufacture as, in practice the order and which techniques are applied, are often specific to process offerings by foundries, or specific to an integrated device manufacturer (IDM) for their own products, and a semiconductor device might not need all techniques.
 Equipment for carrying out these processes is made by a handful of companies.
 All equipment needs to be tested before a semiconductor fabrication plant is started.
 These processes are done after integrated circuit design.
+A semiconductor fab operates 24/7 and many fabs use large amounts of water, primarily for rinsing the chips.